-A. Demolition Plan.

-- 1. Plans shall clearly show all trees proposed for removal and protection.
+- A. Appendix O. See Appendix O: Requirements for Subdivision Grading Permit Exceptions for additional information regarding the requirements in the CBC. - B. Scope of Work.
+A written Scope of Work shall be included on the Title Sheet which lists all of the items of work included on any set of plans which include Grading Exemption construction. - C. Demolition Plan. - 1.
+Plans shall clearly show all trees proposed for removal and protection.
 Each tree shall be identified by type, trunk diameter and status.
 A summary table of all trees to be removed shall be provided on the plan. - 2.
 Plans shall clearly show and label all existing site infrastructure proposed for removal and protection. - 3.
 Public Works does not have the authority to permit demolition of certain facilities, including wells, septic systems and structures.
 A separate Demolition Permit may be required from the Department of Planning & Building, or the Environmental Health Services Division of the Public Health Department.
-A note to that effect shall be clearly labeled on the plans reviewed by Public Works.

-B. Drainage.

-- 1. Drainage requirements shall be per County Ordinance, these Public Improvement Standards and the project conditions of approval. - 2.
+A note to that effect shall be clearly labeled on the plans reviewed by Public Works. - D. Drainage. - 1.
+Drainage requirements shall be per County Ordinance, these Public Improvement Standards and the project conditions of approval. - 2.
 Storm drains and subsurface basins shall be located such that future maintenance (including removal and replacement) of the facility shall not affect the structural stability of adjacent buildings. - 3.
-Any private drainage facilities that accept public storm water (runoff from public streets or roads) shall provide a Public Storm Water Drainage Easement which shall be shown and labeled on the plans and recorded on the Final Map. - 4.
-Drainage easements shall be shown and labeled on the plans, and recorded on the Final Map, where any drainage infrastructure (basins, pipes, swales, channels, etc.) crosses onto or across adjacent lots within the subdivision.
-Blanket drainage easements may be proposed where appropriate.
+Any private drainage facilities that accept public storm water (runoff from public streets or roads) shall provide a Public Storm Water Drainage Easement which shall be shown and labeled on the plans and recorded on the Final Map or Parcel Map. - 4.
+Drainage easements shall be shown and labeled on the plans, and recorded on the Final Map or Parcel Map, where any drainage infrastructure (basins, pipes, swales, channels, etc.) crosses onto or across adjacent lots within the subdivision.
+Blanket drainage easements may be proposed where appropriate. - E. Easements. - 1.
+All proposed easements shall be shown and labeled on the plans, and recorded on the Final Map or Parcel Map. - 2.
+Structures such as buildings, walls, trash enclosures, etc. shall not encroach within the proposed drainage or utility easements.